1 of 1 episodes seen

 b.
 No one on MAL who's reviewed this series has actually watched it, or their reviews were written from memory months or years after half-watching the original run on TV.

 Geneshaft is a character story about a bunch of people raised in a dystopian future where genetics play a huge role, human lives are cheap and the species is more important than the individual.
-It's a series that identified what it wanted to do exactly, and executed those concepts accordingly and didn't try to do much else.This is a good thing.
-I can't even count the number of anime I've seen where the story builds up only to end in a big half-assed cop-out where nothing relevant is answered or even explored.
+It's a series that identified what it wanted to do exactly, and executed those concepts accordingly and didn't try to do much else, which I found to be a good thing.
+I can't even count the number of anime I've seen where the story/setting/characters are built up only to end in cop-outs where nothing relevant is answered or even explored.

 There's also a giant robot; a big creepy looking thing called the Shaft.
 There's also a story about huge golden rings appearing in space to destroy mankind.
 However, this is not a mecha battle anime.
 The Shaft is ripe with viruses and operating system errors for a majority of the show, and the idea of man's impending destruction is only a device to keep the story going.

 The cast is made up of about 6 or so major characters and a dozen or so minor ones.

 First, you have Mika Seido, the protagonist.
 She's the first person we see have problems with how the world works, even if she can't properly explain why.

 And then we have Captain Amigiwa, a man who's been genetically programmed to be extremely calculating to the point where mankind's fate rests on his shoulders.